How to Make Yellow Light Bulb White

 8. Using a Magic Eraser

 A magic eraser can also be used to clean your yellow light bulb.
 Use it with water and rub the tested area until it becomes white again.
-Another option is by using acetone, but this method needs special care because acetone is very powerful and might damage some types of plastic.
+Another option is to use acetone, but this method needs special care because acetone is very powerful and might damage some types of plastic.
 You might also need a protective mask if you choose to use this method.
+It is always best to test a small area first before proceeding with the entire bulb.

 9. Using Steel Wool

-You can use steel wool or fine-grade sandpaper to remove any remaining color or yellow parts on the surface of the light bulb’s glass casing.
+You can use steel wool or fine-grade sandpaper on the tested area to remove any remaining color or yellow parts on the surface of the light bulb’s glass casing.
 It is also good to sand the tested area in different directions to ensure uniformity of your light bulb’s surface.
-In addition, be careful not to create any deep scratches on the glass by using sharp-edged steel wool.
+In addition, be careful not to create any deep scratches on the Glass by using sharp-edged steel wool.
+You can also use a soft cloth to wipe off any remaining debris.

 10. Using Scotch Brite Pad